georgevreilly/wordle/README.md

 even if the tool returns several results, while `includes` means that there are several plausible results.
-A plausible result is not too obscure, is not a plural, and if a verb, is in the present tense singular form.
+A plausible result is not too obscure, is not a plural, and if a verb, is usually in the present tense singular form or an irregular past tense.

 Implementations are in Python (`wordle.py`, full) and Rust (`src/main.rs`, partial).